 History of the Peterborough Lift Lock

-The Peterborough Lift Lock is a large gate which uses a staircase design to raise and lower ships travelling through the canal.
+The Peterborough Lift Lock is a large gate which uses a staircase design to raise and lower ships traveling through the canal.

 Built by Richard Rogers, a man with a movie star’s name and who was connected to the failing Conservative Party of the 1890’s.
 The party fell in 1896, but lucky for Rogers it was just after the Lock was approved.